hsanjuan/dccpi/README.md

   * `DCCController`: represents the command station, that can be turned on/off.
 When it's on, it sends packets using a DCCEncoder.
   * `DCCRPiEncoder`: it implements methods to actually send packets.
 The RPi encoder uses a c-extension based on WiringPi to do it.
 It should be easy to add other encoders (for example for different platforms than the RPi).

 The Raspberry Pi will output the signal (which goes from 0v-Low to 3.3v-High) on BCM GPIO pin 17, which is Physical Pin 11 (Model B+), which is wiringPi pin 0.
+The booster is in charge of converting this signal into the DCC signal ranges (i.e. 18v to -18v)

 See example below and read the code for more info.